-Current cuts to the statutory and voluntary sectors are decimating youth work services and destroying thousands of youth work jobs.
+Nearly a decade of austerity and cuts to the statutory and voluntary sectors are destroying youth services.
+Thousands of youth work jobs have gone, hundreds of youth centres shut down and thousands of youth work places lost.
 This is happening in part because many politicians and policy-makers, national and local, do not fully appreciate the subtle and long-term ways in which youth workers support young people and contribute to their development.
 There is also insufficient understanding of how, in the process, youth workers meet public policy goals such as responding to "anti-social behaviour" and keeping young people in education.